frankdean/trip-server/README.md

 	$ sudo docker volume rm trip-server_trip-db-data

-To use a Docker container for development:
+To use a Docker container for development, the environment requires both the `trip-server` and `trip-web-client` projects to share the same parent folder.
+These folders are mounted within the Docker container such that changes made on the host are also reflected within the container.

+Remove files and folders that will clash with the container:

+	$ cd trip-web-client
+	$ rm app/node-modules
+	$ rm -rf node-modules
+	$ cd ../trip-server
+	$ rm -rf node-modules
+	$ rm app
+	$ mv config.json config.json~
+	$ mv config.yaml config.yaml~

+Rebuild and start the containers:

 	$ sudo docker-compose --file docker-compose-dev.yml up --build -d
 	$ sudo docker-compose logs --follow

-To run an interactive Bash shell in the running container:
+To run an interactive Bash shell in a running container:

 	$ sudo docker container ls
 	$ sudo docker exec -it trip-server_web_1 bash -il

-The environment requires both the `trip-server` and `trip-web-client` projects to share the same parent folder.
-These folders are mounted within the Docker container such that changes made on the host are also reflected within the container.

 The server will automatically restart if any of it's `.js` or `.json` files are altered.